 - 8 washers

 - 8 nuts

 - Optional: eye bolt, 2 washers, and 2 nuts.

-The 1st thing you do is optional: Simply drill a hole in the center of the tread of the tire and bolt the eye bolt in place.
-This is so you can pull it with a 4 wheeler or lawn mower.
-Make sure to wear eye protection since there is metal in tires.
+The first thing you do is optional: Simply drill a hole in the center of the tread of the tire and bolt the eye bolt in place.
+This is so you can pull the feeder with a 4 wheeler or lawnmower.
+(Make sure to wear eye protection since there is metal in tires.)

 I used a 5/8 drill bit for these holes so the square part of the bolt would fit in well and hold it in place while I tighten the nut.
 You could also add a lock washer if desired.
 I didn’t have any on hand but it wouldn’t be a bad idea.
 Put one of the washers on the bolt, feed through the hole you drilled in the barrel, then put the 2nd washer and nut.
 (Put the 1st two bolts in the furthest holes you drilled from the large hole, that way when the barrel is sitting inside the tire and you put the 2nd two bolts in you won’t have to reach as far.)
 Once the 1st two bolts are in, wiggle the barrel into the tire.

 For next two bolts, once the barrel is sitting in the tire, do the same as above but since the tire will be in the way, tilt the barrel back and screw the nut on just to the end of the bolt

 Then you can put the barrel back down and use a wrench to tighten the nut on the bolt.

 It might take a little time since its tight quarters but once all 4 bolts are in you can push and wiggle the barrel all you want but it’s not going to tip over.